-The Break-in Clock: 1-2 Minutes: Once a burglar has gained access into your home he or she will primarily use the same search pattern, this is if the burglar alarm hasn’t gone off yet.
-The first stop is directly to the master bedroom.
+The Break-in Clock: 1-2 Minutes: Once a burglar has gained access to your home he or she will primarily use the same search pattern, this is if the burglar alarm hasn’t gone off yet.
+The first stop is direct to the master bedroom.
 They will look for cash, jewelry, or anything that might be valuable.
 People often make the mistake of leaving money or jewelry in the most common areas such as a dresser, under the bed, the closets, or bedside table.

 Keeping a safe in your home is probably your best bet to keep all of your cash and jewelry secure.
 Burglars won’t have enough time to break into the safe, but if it’s not bolted down, chances are the burglar will be taking it with him.

 3-4 Minutes: The next room of your home is the bathroom.
 Burglars will always check your medicine cabinets to see if there is any narcotic prescriptions.
 Try putting these in a first aid kit tucked under the sink or behind the toilet.

 5-6 Minutes: The next stop may be the living room, kitchen or family room, so don’t leave easy-to-sell, high-value, compact items such as laptop computers, iPods or cameras lying around or you can be sure to lose them as well.
 Interior locks on the doors leading to your study or gaming rooms would frustrate a rushing burglar’s ability to cash in on your electronics.

 Valuable personal information is often stored on your personal computers.
 It’s always safer to have your computer password protected, and ideally only store important files offsite in an online data cloud storage website such as Dropbox.
 To protect your online passwords, credit card information and more, try 1Password, a password generation, and encryption software.